 I decided I wanted to go to university even though I knew I had problems with academia, which was before I found out I was dyslexic: although I did have a suspicion that I might be.

-I seemed to have found my calling now: trying to improve the outcomes of those suffering from substance dependence, and I hope to pursue this further by doing my PhD after I’ve completed my postgraduate degree.
-I also want to help destigmatise mental health by sharing my experiences, offer insights into addiction, and discuss other psychology theories through my blog.
+I seem to have found my calling now: trying to improve the outcomes of those suffering from substance dependence, and I hope to pursue this further by doing my PhD after I’ve completed my postgraduate degree.
+I also want to help destigmatise mental health by sharing my experiences, offering insights into addiction, and discussing other psychology theories through my blog.

-If you have read my earlier post on how my life was before my dyslexia diagnosis, then the following is a kind of summary of that with some extra details thrown in.
+If you have read my earlier article on how my life was before my dyslexia diagnosis, then the following is a kind of summary of that with some extra details thrown in.

-Because of the problems I have with my memory and my ability with information processing problem, studying psychology can be especially annoying due to all the journals I have to read for researching coursework.
-To make matters worse, I can find myself reading journals that are written in a completely and unnecessarily complicated way, that it’s like reading something in a language you don’t know.
+Because of the problems I have with my memory and my ability with information processing, studying psychology can be especially annoying due to all the journals I have to read for research coursework.
+To make matters worse, I can find myself reading journals that are written in a completely and unnecessarily complicated way, it’s like reading something in a language you don’t know.
 Nothing will make sense to me, and it makes me feel incredibly stupid.

-It’s also a nightmare with trying to figure out how to spell words, even words I use constantly.
-This can result in me spelling the same word many different ways when writing.
-It’s less of an issue nowadays thanks to predictive text and Google, as I can Google the correct word and it’s spelling pretty quickly.
+It’s also a nightmare trying to figure out how to spell words, even the words I use constantly.
+This can result in me spelling the same word in many different ways when writing.
+It’s less of an issue nowadays thanks to predictive text and Google, as I can Google the correct word and its spelling pretty quickly.
 But it still remains a problem in exams just as it did when I was at school.

 Proofreading what I’ve written isn’t one of my best skills either.
 I often don’t detect that I’ve made a spelling mistake or I’ve used the wrong word completely, which means I often don’t notice I’ve used the wrong ‘their’ and ‘there’.
 I also have a tendency to think of one word I want to use while writing down a different one, I’m not sure if that’s due to my dyslexia, but it’s annoying because I often don’t notice when I’m proofreading and I read it as the word I thought and not the one I wrote, which means it doesn’t always make sense.